-Background noise statistics are given in Table 1.
+Background noise statistics are given in Table B.1.
 Background noise steadiness M increases with background noise repeatability.
 Manufacturer A has the lowest and least steady background noise of the three chambers; however, some of the variation originates from rounding of background noise level to the nearest 0,1 dB.
 Manufacturer C has the highest and most steady background noise.

-Table 1 also shows two sets of background noise samples for hypothetical chambers, labelled "Example A" and "Example B".
+Table B.1 also shows two sets of background noise samples for hypothetical chambers, labelled "Example A" and "Example B".
 The M values for these hypothetical chambers are more than an order of magnitude smaller than those of the manufacturer chambers.

-Background noise corrections K_1 and K{ALT} for the 95% confidence value are plotted for the actual and example chambers in Figure 3.
+Background noise corrections K_1 and K{1A} for the 95% confidence value are plotted for the actual and example chambers in Figure B.1.
 The values of the alternate correction have not been limited by the application of limits in Equation (3).
-The alternate correction K{ALT} depends not only on the measured source-background noise level difference Δ , like the standard correction K_1 , but also on background noise steadiness M; see Equations (6)-(8).
-Curves for K{ALT} are shown for the Manufacturer A and Manufacturer C. The K{ALT} values for Manufacturer B are omitted because they are nearly identical to those of Manufacturer C. The figure also shows the K_1 correction with caps K{Imax} of 0,46 dB and 1,26 dB, as prescribed by various standards [1,2,3,4].
+The alternate correction K{1A} depends not only on the measured source-background noise level difference Δ , like the standard correction K_1 , but also on background noise steadiness M; see Equations (6)-(8).
+Curves for K{1A} are shown for the Manufacturer A and Manufacturer C. The K{1A} values for Manufacturer B are omitted because they are nearly identical to those of Manufacturer C. The figure also shows the K_1 correction with caps K{1max} of 0,46 dB and 1,26 dB, as prescribed by various standards [1,2,3,4].

-The behaviour of K{ALT} relative to K_1 highlights the assumptions underlying each background noise correction.
+The behaviour of K{1A} relative to K_1 highlights the assumptions underlying each background noise correction.
 As background noise steadiness increases, the condition of zero background noise variation is approached.
-In Figure 3, K{ALT} approaches K_1 as and background noise steadiness M increases towards the condition of completely steady background noise with zero variation that is tacitly built into the standard correction K_1 .
+In Figure B.1, K{1A} approaches K_1 as and background noise steadiness M increases towards the condition of completely steady background noise with zero variation that is tacitly built into the standard correction K_1 .

 In reality background noise is unsteady, varying over time, and measured background noise may differ from the background noise contribution in a measured source level.
-Through its description of background noise variation, the background noise correction K{ALT} provides several benefits over the standard correction K_1 :
+Through its description of background noise variation, the background noise correction K{1A} provides several benefits over the standard correction K_1 :

-- K{ALT} minimizes risk of understating true source level by providing a background noise corrected source level (BNCSL) that upper bounds the true source level with 95% confidence, providing more assurance than the 50% confidence of the standard correction, when it is uncapped. - K{ALT} provides a single background noise correction across all chamber precision grades, unlike the chamber grade dependent standard background noise correction^[1,2,3,4], which results in a chamber precision penalty. - K{ALT} produces lower BNCSL values than K1 for steady background noise within 6 to 10 dB of measured source level.
-In this case the alternate background noise correction is roughly 1-2 dB larger than the capped standard background noise correction, depending on the value of the cap K{1max}.
+- K{1A} minimizes risk of understating true source level by providing a background noise-corrected source level (BNCSL) that upper bounds the true source level with 95% confidence, providing more assurance than the 50% confidence of the standard correction, when it is uncapped. - K{1A} provides a single background noise correction across all chamber grades, unlike the chamber grade dependent standard background noise correction^[1,2,3,4], which results in a chamber grade penalty. - K{1A} produces lower BNCSL values than K1 for steady background noise within 6 dB of measured source level for engineering grade and within 10 dB of measured source level for precision Grade 1.
+For Grade 1, BNCSL is approximately 2 dB lower when the measured source level is 3 dB above background level because of equal source and ambient contributions; for engineering Grade 2 they are about 1 dB lower.
+For source contributions below a steady background, the alternate background correction provides background corrected source levels more than 1 to 2 dB lower, depending on the grade, and as much as 10 dB lower than those provided by the standard background correction K1.